TritonDataCenter/pglockanalyze/README.md

 (non-exclusive) lock on a table, in which case it's not a problem that they're both contending for it.

+## Using pglockanalyze

+pglockanalyze is a Node.js program.
+You install it with:

+    $ npm install -g pglockanalyze

-pganalyze takes on stdin the textual output you'd get by running this query using psql(1), and produces on stdout a report like this:
+pglockanalyze takes on stdin the textual output you'd get by running this query using psql(1), and produces on stdout a report like this:

     $ psql -c "..." > query.out